-For nine months prior to the COVID-19 pandemic, Camalot Todd had access to photographers and in-person editors to help her produce in-depth stories on mental health for Spectrum News, a broadcast news station and website in Buffalo, in partnership with Report For America.
+For nine months prior to the COVID-19 pandemic, Camalot Todd had access all the resources of a broadcast newsroom to help her produce in-depth stories on mental health for Spectrum News, a broadcast news station and website in Buffalo, in partnership with Report For America.

 That all changed when the world hit pause.